 So, you start wondering if it might be time to explore your options.
 The terminal emulation market may be mature, but vendors still release new service offerings and user experience improvements all the time.
 Knowing that, it might feel a little intimidating to start searching for a new terminal emulator with nothing to go on.
 That's why we made this Buyer's Guide.
 It will help you fine tune your search, prioritize the features and services important to your organization, and get you closer to the emulator and partner that fits you.
 Finding the right solution starts with asking the right questions.

-There are five major criteria to keep in mind as you begin your research:
+There are five major criteria to keep in mind as you begin your research.

-Vendor
+- 1. The vendor

-The total cost of ownership
+- 2. The total cost of ownership

-The migration process
+- 3. The migration process

-Administrative and security requirements
+- 4. Your administrative and security requirements

-Future needs for host-access
+- 5. Future needs for host-access